Renater/SIPMediaGW/manager/README.md

 ### TimescaleDB

-The database carries the TimescaleDB extension, unused today and kept on purpose for the in-call media series.
+The database carries the TimescaleDB extension because the instance is shared with Homer; no table here is a hypertable.
 Two consequences:

 - a dump restores only on an instance with **the same TimescaleDB version** (`SELECT extversion FROM pg_extension WHERE extname = 'timescaledb'`);